vigviswa/GUI-based-Database-Application/README.md

 App URL: 'https://cs6360-vxv190028-contacts.appspot.com/'

 Process:

-Run the main.py to deploy the Flask app on a local server.
+1) Run the main.py to deploy the Flask app on a local server.
 The app is configured to run at port 5000.

-The Add Contact Link can be seen on the menu bar, is used to add a new contact to the app.
+2) The Add Contact Link can be seen on the menu bar, is used to add a new contact to the app.

-The Homepage lists all the contacts currently listed in the application, ordered according to their time of creation.
+3) The Homepage lists all the contacts currently listed in the application, ordered according to their time of creation.

-The Edit Contact is not explicitly listed.
+4) The Edit Contact is not explicitly listed.
 The contact listing is itself a hyperlink, which redirects the user to edit the current contact.

-The Search Contact functionality can be achieved through the Search Bar provided on the Homepage.
+5) The Search Contact functionality can be achieved through the Search Bar provided on the Homepage.
 The Search results can be seen by clicking on the Search  Button and lists the editable contacts which match the search.

-The Delete Contact function is integrated with the edit contact and the button to delete contact can be listed when you click on the contact to edit it.
+6) The Delete Contact function is integrated with the edit contact and the button to delete contact can be listed when you click on the contact to edit it.

 About the App:

-The App can work as a general purpose contact listing application such as `https://contacts.google.com/`
+The App can work as a general purpose contact listing application such as [Google Contacts](https://contacts.google.com/)

-Hence, I haven't populated the Database with data provided on the contacts.csv.
-However, If required, during demo, I can use the MYSQL Workbench to populate the Application with contacts as required.

 Kindly Try out the app by adding/deleting/editing created contacts.